Upward Mobility Nursing Program

 The Upward Mobility Nursing Program leads to the Associate of Applied Science degree

 and prepares graduates for the National Council Licensure Examination

 This Upward Mobility Nursing Program was developed to meet the unique learning needs of the LVN/LPN.
 It is designed to provide sound educational experience, ensure competence in nursing, and achieve the LVN/LPN goal of career advancement to the Registered Nurse level with minimal duplication of educational preparation.

-The Lamar State College – Port Arthur Upward Mobility LVN to RN Nursing Program will begin Spring 2016, pending program approval by the Texas Board of Nursing at the October 2015 Board Meeting.
+The Lamar State College – Port Arthur Upward Mobility LVN to RN Nursing Program will begin Spring 2016.
 The number of students admitted to any class is governed by the requirements of the Texas Board of Nursing.
 The goal of the Upward Mobility Nursing Standards Committee is the selection of the best qualified applicants.

 The Program Admission Rating Form was developed to aid in the objective selection of the class.
 Applicants are ranked according to their score on the Program Admission Rating Form.
 In any given admission period, those applicants having the highest scores are the ones admitted to the program.